pczarn2/cfml-security-training/README.md

 Start up a CFML server, using commandbox you can just do:

 	cd wwwroot
-	box server start cfengine=adobe@2016
+	box server start cfengine=adobe@2023

-The above will start up a CF2016 server on a random port number and open your default web browser to the server.
+The above will start up a CF2023 server on a random port number and open your default web browser to the server.

+Next, open up ColdFusion Admin by going to http://127.0.0.1:{your port}/CFIDE/administrator/index.cfm, eg. http://127.0.0.1:51506/CFIDE/administrator/index.cfm
+Login with username: admin password: commandbox.
+Go to Package Manager and install the derby package.

 ### Optional: MySQL Setup